 Project: Commercial Development

-This plant was originally constructed to serve the Osoyoos Indian Band’s Senkulmen Business Park.
-The park is being developed in phases and as such, the design allows for the incremental plant expansion, with the current plant capacity of 500 m3/d (130,000 gpd) constructed over two initial phases.
+The first phase of this plant was constructed in 2010 to serve the Osoyoos Indian Band’s Senkulmen Business Park.
+The park is being developed in phases and as such, the design allows for the incremental plant expansion with the current phase two plant capacity of 500 m3/d (130,000 gpd).
 Two additional future phases will expand the plant to its ultimate capacity of 1,100 m3/d (290,000 gpd).

 The plant consists of a rotary drum influent screen, flow equalization, USBF® bioreactors, microfiltration for effluent polishing and UV disinfection.
 The facility also pre-thickens sludge prior to sending it to drying beds.
 The entire process is automatic and SCADA monitored/controlled, reducing operator’s direct on-site input requirements.

-Operated by the Osoyoos Indian Band, the facility discharges Class A+ effluent (BOD, TSS and Total Nitrogen of respectively less than 10, 10 and 10 mg/L, Turbidity less than 2 NTU and Fecal Coliform of less than 2.2/100 mL) to wetlands.
+Operated by the Osoyoos Indian Band, the facility discharges Class A+ effluent to wetlands.